natecard/ios-template/Documentation/NETWORKING_GUIDE.md

 # Networking Guide

-This template includes a simple, production-friendly networking layer built on top of Alamofire and Swinject.
+This template includes a simple, production-friendly networking layer that is dependency-free by default.
-All call sites depend on `NetworkClientProtocol` and repositories/services — never on Alamofire directly.
+You can optionally wire it to Alamofire and/or a DI container such as Swinject; call sites depend only on `NetworkClientProtocol` and repositories/services — never on Alamofire directly.

 ## Goals